Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 3+ Artificer_

-    When you make a ranged attack with your Arcane Firearm while you have a hostile creature within 5 feet of you, you do not have Disadvantage on your attack roll.
+    When you make a ranged attack with your Arcane Firearm while you have a hostile creature within 5 feet of you, you do not have **:d20-dis: Disadvantage**{ .d20 } on your attack roll.

     ---